hpramanik/WordApprox/README.md

 WordApprox is a Question answering bot.
 It finds the best matched answer from a set of questions and answer fed to the Algorithm.

+Implementation in Dotnet core 2.0.

+Usage:

+- Install dotnet core sdk 2.x
+- Clone or download the code
+- From code directory run command : "dotnet build"
+- Use the DLL in other projects, a sample code implementation is provided below.

 ## TSV (Tab Separated File)

 A TSV file is required to feed to the algorithm that has question and answers pre-filled following the below mentioned **Rules**: